The Frankenstein foods!

 For example, soy is used in a lot of organic foods, and over 90% of the soy used in the United States is genetically modified.
 As far as it’s incorporation into organic foods, one can never be too sure.
 It’s a hard balancing act.

-Do what you like with this information, as we are not here to persuade anyone – just want to promote a little awareness
+Do what you like with this information, as I am not here to persuade anyone – just want to promote a little awareness

-Before you go, check out the studies we found below – pretty eye-opening!
+Before you go, check out the studies I found below – pretty eye-opening!

 See you all soon with more!